The stroke Ell in its basic form can be written in

 Note: bold

-bailed billed brawled tailed trailed toiled tolled doled dialled drilled
+bailed billed brawled tailed trailed toiled tolled doled dialled

 coiled cowled culled killed skilled scold scaled